 Download this seed starting worksheet to keep track of your efforts.
 Using it consistently will help you create a planting guide perfect for the micro-climate of your kitchen garden.

-A Word About Hardiness Zones When Planning What to Plant in September
+A Word About Hardiness Zones When Planning Learning What to Plant in September

 Here’s a quick overview of plant hardiness zones.
 Photo Credit: Wikipedia.
 Use this information to tailor the information in this post to your specific climate.